JonKing93/pfdf/docs/api/raster/raster.rst

             self.fill(value)

             Locates NoData pixels in the raster and replaces them with the indicated value.
 The fill value must be safely castable to the dtype of the raster.
 The updated raster will no longer have a NoData value, as all NoData pixels will have been replaced.
 By default, this method creates a copy of the raster's data array before replacing NoData values.
-As such, other copies of the raster will not be affected (although see below to fill values wihout copying).
+As such, other copies of the raster will not be affected (although refer below to fill values wihout copying).

     .. dropdown:: Disable Copying